Hms-place/asmbl/README.md

 - __rsm__ to open dosBox in your current folder (if u set path)
 - __asm__ to assemble a .s file (works only if you had opened dosBox with rsm)
-- __dbg__ to debug a .exe file (works only if you had opened dosBox with rsm)
+- __dsm__ to debug a .exe file (works only if you had opened dosBox with rsm)

 ## Lazy trick
 We both know that u don't have time to lose, so we made for u the "dosboxHere.vbs" which opens dosbox in the current path.
 The "three-terminal-windows" is now far memory!
 Copy it in the working directory

 ## Install
-add the ASMBL folder (the one with only executables) to C:\amb_GAS (it must be here to work)
+add the asmbl folder (the one with only executables) to C:\amb_GAS (it must be here to work)

 ### Optional, add the path to the file
 If you want to run the command from the cmd you need to:<br>
-add c:\amb_GAS\ASMBL to the PATH variable to use rsm wherever you, to add follow: wanthttps://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/
+add c:\amb_GAS\asmbl\execs to the PATH variable to use rsm wherever you, to add follow: want https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/

-all .c file are compiled with gcc in dosbox so they are fine, if you have problem with rsm try to recompile it
+if you have problem with rsm try to recompile it